 With more than 8.3 million overnight stays per year, Barcelona stands out as one of the most visited cities in Europe.
 The reasons that explain the huge pull of this city are many: starting with its countless monuments and museums and all the way to the delicious Catalan gastronomy, passing through the pleasant Mediterranean climate, infinite cultural and leisure activities, and 10 urban beaches perfectly connected with the city and offering all types of services.
-Also, keep in mind one more thing – namely, an opportunity to explore and admire lots of charming villages near Barcelona.
+Also, keep in mind one more thing – namely, an opportunity to explore and admire lots of charming medieval villages near Barcelona.

 As you will see, this province is home to photogenic medieval villas which seem to have lost track of time.
 To help you enjoy them during your next weekend getaway to Catalonia, we invite you to discover the most beautiful villages of Barcelona.
 Get your camera ready and set off on a trip through time!

-The sub-comarca of Alt Berguedà sits in between beautiful peaks of the Pre-Pyrenees.
-Besides its incomparable landscapes this place proudly features one of the most beautiful medieval villages in Barcelona: the enigmatic town of Bagà, the capital of the old barony of Pinós which was founded in 1234.
-Among its most remarkable buildings it is worth mentioning the church of Sant Esteve (14th century); the tower of the Portella, old prison, the courtyard of Forment, the porticoed square of Galceran de Pinós, beautiful ancestral houses – such as Cal Agutzil – and the Villa bridge over the Bastareny river.
+The sub-comarca (borough) of Alt Berguedà sits in between the beautiful peaks of the Pre-Pyrenees.
+Besides its incomparable landscapes this place proudly features one of the most beautiful medieval villages near Barcelona: the enigmatic town of Bagà, the capital of the old barony of Pinós which was founded in 1234.
+Among its most remarkable buildings it is worth mentioning the church of Sant Esteve (14th century); the tower of the Portella, the old prison, the courtyard of Forment, the porticoed square of Galceran de Pinós, beautiful ancestral houses – such as Cal Agutzil – and the Villa bridge over the Bastareny river.

 It is also advisable to visit a permanent exhibition in the Medieval Cathar Centre dedicated to Catharism.

-Cardona is a town and a small municipality in the comarca of Bages with less than 5,000 inhabitants; however, it is here that you can enjoy a spectacular view of one of the best-preserved medieval ensembles in Catalonia.
+Cardona is a town and a small municipality in the comarca of Bages with less than 5,000 inhabitants; however, it is here that you can enjoy a spectacular view of one of the best-preserved medieval buildings in Catalonia.

 Visiting the center it is advisable to check out the church of Sant Miquel.
 Its construction started at the end of the 13th century and lasted until 1397, and nowadays it is an interesting example of Catalan Gothic.
 And one more thing, try not to get lost in the Cardona salt mines, exploited between 1929 and 1990 to extract potash.
 Unique geological formations of its inside will leave you speechless.